-The strategy that works behind the seen is the beneficial activity of the microbes that form the culture of these bio toilets.
-The stench and putrefaction is easily done away with.
-Such work is clearly commendable as it is future ready, forward-looking and at the same time economical and efficient.
+The strategy that works behind the scene is the beneficial activity of the microbes that form the culture of these bio-toilets.
+The stench and putrefaction are easily done away with.
+Such work is clearly commendable as it is future-ready, forward-looking and at the same time economical and efficient.
 The largest requirement for such strategies to work at the ground level is the true and strong will of all the stakeholders- the public, the providers, the facilitators and the awareness volunteers.
 The long term impacts of such proactive environmentally sensitive steps are highly fruitful.
 It would lead to a sustainable future.
 Additionally, the large scale impact that these projects have in remote areas help in contributing to environmental awareness and at the same time enabling a personal touch with the beneficiaries who once they experience the boons, recommend bio-toilets to many.
 Surely we are looking at a safer, brighter and improved India.